IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.
+- `availability_policy_host_failure` - (String) The availability policy for this virtual server instance.
+The action to perform if the compute host experiences a failure.
 - `bandwidth` - (Integer) The total bandwidth (in megabits per second) shared across the instance's network interfaces and storage volumes
 - `boot_volume` - (List of Objects) A list of boot volumes that were created for the instance.